ncosgray/region_settings/README.md

 *Parameters:*
 * `number` - The number to format.
 * `decimalPlaces` - Specify an exact number of decimal places to show.
-If this is specified, it overrides `minimumFractionDigits` and `maximumFractionDigits`.
 * `minimumFractionDigits` - Specify minimum decimal places to show.
 * `maximumFractionDigits` - Specify maximum decimal places to show.
 * `useGrouping` - Separate into groups (e.g. thousands).
 Defaults to true.
 * `asPercentage` - Formats the number as a percentage.
 Defaults to false.

+ If `decimalPlaces` is specified, it overrides any values provided as minimum and/or maximum fraction digits.
+If none of `decimalPlaces`, `minimumFractionDigits`, or `maximumFractionDigits` are specified, the number is formatted according to locale defaults.

 *Example:*
 ```dart